 Reproduced by Poetry Daily with permission.

 Jasmine Reid is a twice trans poet-child of flowers.
 A 2018 Poets House Fellow and MFA candidate at Cornell University, her work has been published or is forthcoming in Muzzle Magazine, Yemassee Journal, WUSGOOD?, and WATER.
 Also a finalist for the 2018 Sonia Sanchez-Langston Hughes Poetry Prize, Jasmine was born and raised in Baltimore, MD, and is currently based in Brooklyn, NY.
 Follow her at reidjasmine.com

-Looking beyond Ezra Pound’s slogan of “Make it new,” we are looking for people who are making the new.
-We are looking beyond because we need something new.
 Institutionalized hate, discrimination, exploitation, rape, violence, tangible and intangible theft, and other abuses of power are older than this country.
+To that end, we are dedicated to upholding marginalized voices, and prioritize submissions by BIPOC, LGBTQIA+, and disAbled authors.
 We are seeking new answers to old questions and old answers to new questions.
 We are seeking something we don’t know how to name yet.
-As with a good love, we hope we will sense it at first handshake.